 What We Do

 Taaluma creates aquaponics systems, sack gardens, raised gardens, compost bins, and training centers to help people in West Africa learn how to feed their families.
-We build systems for our partners in the region who in turn educate the families they work with and help their neighbors to feed themselves.
+We build systems for our partners in the region who in turn educate the families they work with.

 Aquaponics is a recycled water system that uses fish waste to fertilize plants that are grown without soil.
 We use Tilapia fish that are in tanks at the bottom of the system.
 The fish waste water is pumped up to grow beds and then down pipes that contain seedlings and plants.
 There are many benefits to using aquaponics.
 No water is wasted, it is completely organic and plants grow four times as fast as in traditional gardens.
 Additionally it provides protein and vegetables for well-balanced meals.
 Learn more about it.